-Grief, rupture, and the work of repair — a study of Eikhah
+Grief, rupture, and the work of repair — a study of Meggialh Eikhah and accompanying texts

 The course draws a direct line from ancient catastrophe to the grief many of us are carrying now — including, unavoidably, the devastation in Gaza and the long reckoning many Jews are doing with political Zionism — without collapsing any of it into the other, and without rushing toward hope the text hasn't earned yet.

-Three Weeks — Eikha, Sinat Chinam, the Nine Days
+Three Weeks — Eikha (Lamentations), Sinat Chinam, the Nine Days

-Tisha B'Av — the full reading, sitting low
+Tisha B'Av — the full reading of Eikha (Lamentations), sitting low

 Seven Weeks — the haftarot of consolation, Nachamu through Sos Asis